lucasjerocha/Statistical-Analysis/README.md

-# Statistical_Analysis_inR
+# Statistical Analysis in R

 This repository contains the project report for the Applied Statistics in Engineering course, where we analyzed data related to lubricant packaging processes.

-# Introduction
+## Introduction

-This project was undertaken as part of the Applied Statistics in Engineering course, focusing on data analysis using R programming language.
-The data used throughout the exercises was imported from an Excel file related to Group 12.
+This project was undertaken as part of the Applied Statistics in Engineering course, focusing on data analysis using the R programming language.
+The data used throughout the exercises were imported from an Excel file related to Group 12.

-To analyze the behavior of each variable, various tests were employed with a significance level of 5% and 95% confidence intervals.
-As these variables are real data, negative values are not expected.
-Therefore, it was necessary to observe the variables to eliminate these values for a correct analysis.

-The process is described in three distinct phases: filling, labeling, and packaging.
-Our report follows the structure provided by the course instructor to ensure completeness and adherence to the assignment guidelines.
+To ensure accurate analysis, variables were inspected for negative values, which were removed as they were not expected in the dataset.
+The analysis proceeded through three phases: filling, labeling, and packaging, following the structure provided by the course instructor to maintain completeness and adherence to assignment guidelines.

-# Questions
+## Questions

-# Question 1: Probabilistic Characterization of Velo
+### Question 1: Probabilistic Characterization of Velo

-In this question, we characterize the probabilistic behavior of the variable Velo, aiming to determine if it follows a Normal, Chi-square, or Uniform distribution.
-Initially, a histogram analysis suggests a Normal distribution.
-Subsequent tests including Anderson-Darling, Kolmogorov-Smirnoff, and Shapiro-Wilk tests confirm that Velo follows a Normal distribution.
+We characterize the probabilistic behavior of the variable Velo to determine if it follows a Normal, Chi-square, or Uniform distribution.
+Initial histogram analysis suggests a Normal distribution, which is confirmed by subsequent Anderson-Darling, Kolmogorov-Smirnoff, and Shapiro-Wilk tests.

-# Question 2: Ideal Behavior of Press
+### Question 2: Ideal Behavior of Press

-We examine whether the behavior of the variable Press, with mean 350 and standard deviation 121, conforms to a Normal distribution.
-Tests including Chi-square, Kolmogorov-Smirnoff, and Anderson-Darling indicate that Press does not follow the ideal Normal distribution.
+We examine whether the behavior of the variable Press conforms to a Normal distribution with a mean of 350 and standard deviation of 121.
+Statistical tests, including Chi-square, Kolmogorov-Smirnoff, and Anderson-Darling, indicate that Press does not follow the ideal Normal distribution.

-# Question 3: Complaints about Packaging Proportions
+### Question 3: Complaints about Packaging Proportions

-Complaints from distributors suggest discrepancies in the proportions of packaging types (A, B, M).
-Statistical tests, including a Chi-square test, confirm that the complaints are justified, indicating that the delivered proportions do not match the requested ratios.
+Complaints from distributors regarding discrepancies in packaging proportions (A, B, M) are statistically confirmed using Chi-square tests, highlighting deviations from requested ratios.

-# Question 4: Linear Relationship of Tempo with Velo, Espe, and Resis
+### Question 4: Linear Relationship of Tempo with Velo, Espe, and Resis

-We explore if the variable Tempo can be linearly explained by Velo, Espe, and Resis.
-Regression analysis shows that only Velo significantly contributes to explaining Tempo, while Espe and Resis do not.
+Regression analysis explores the linear relationship between Tempo and variables Velo, Espe, and Resis.
+Results indicate that only Velo significantly contributes to explaining Tempo, while Espe and Resis do not.

-# Question 5: Linear Relationship of Custo with Multiple Variables
+### Question 5: Linear Relationship of Custo with Multiple Variables

-Analyzing the linear relationship between Custo and several variables (Velo, Press, Volu, Espe, Resis, Tempo), we find that only Velo, Press, and Tempo show a significant linear relationship.
-Statistical tests confirm that Espe, Resis, and Volu can be removed from the model without significantly affecting its explanatory power.
+We analyze the linear relationship between Custo and variables (Velo, Press, Volu, Espe, Resis, Tempo).
+Significant relationships are found with Velo, Press, and Tempo, with Espe, Resis, and Volu deemed non-significant through statistical tests.

-# Question 6: Describing Custo for Packaging Type M
+### Question 6: Describing Custo for Packaging Type M

-a) We determine if a linear approximation using VeloM, PressM, VoluM, and TempoM is justified.
-Regression analysis suggests that only VeloM and TempoM show significant linear relationships with CustoM.
+a) Regression analysis assesses linear relationships of CustoM with VeloM, PressM, VoluM, and TempoM, identifying significant relationships with VeloM and TempoM.

-b) Testing the significance of VeloM in explaining CustoM confirms that VeloM can be excluded without affecting the model.
+b) Significance testing shows VeloM can be excluded without impacting the model.

-c) We establish a 95% confidence interval for CustoM based on PressM, VoluM, and TempoM, ensuring these variables collectively explain CustoM.
+c) A 95% confidence interval for CustoM based on PressM, VoluM, and TempoM is established to collectively explain CustoM.

-d) Investigating if labeling defects influence Custo, regression analysis shows no significant change in Custo due to labeling defects.
+d) Labeling defects are assessed for impact on Custo, revealing no significant effect through regression analysis.

-# Question 7: Average Cost Comparison Across Packaging Types
+### Question 7: Average Cost Comparison Across Packaging Types

-We analyze if the average cost is similar across packaging types (A, B, M).
-Statistical tests reveal significant differences in mean costs among the three types of packaging.
+Statistical tests compare average costs across packaging types (A, B, M), revealing significant differences in mean costs among the three types.

-# Conclusion
+## Conclusion

-This repository contains the complete report on our statistical analysis for the Applied Statistics in Engineering course.
-Each question was systematically addressed using appropriate statistical techniques and tests, providing insights into the variables' behaviors and relationships within the lubricant packaging process.
+This repository contains a comprehensive report on the statistical analysis conducted for the Applied Statistics in Engineering course.
+Each question was addressed systematically using appropriate statistical techniques, providing insights into variable behaviors and relationships within the lubricant packaging process.

-# Repository Contents
+## Repository Contents

-**grupo12_LucasRocha en.pdf:** Detailed report on statistical analysis.
+- **grupo12_LucasRocha_en.pdf**: Detailed report on statistical analysis.

-**dataset.csv:** Folder containing relevant data files used for analysis.
+- **dataset.csv**: Folder containing relevant data files used for analysis.

-**Code.r:** Folder containing R scripts used for data import, analysis, and visualization.
+- **Code.r**: Folder containing R scripts used for data import, analysis, and visualization.

-For further details, please refer to the complete report in **grupo12_LucasRocha en.pdf**
+For detailed information and implementation, please refer to the complete report in **grupo12_LucasRocha_en.pdf**.